Märket

 We're entering now bordermarker no. 7.
 Actually it's a special marker.

-Depending in what measurement you look or count, this marker is Mike Wisky Papa Foxtrot (MWPF),
+Depending in what measurement you look or count, this marker is Wisky Papa Foxtrot (WPF),

 meaning the